 That is what I would like to discuss with you all today in our blog post.
 First, we will discuss what a modification is in a Texas family law case.
 Next, we will talk about how a court can grant or approve a modification request.
 After that, we will get into custody circumstances for you and your family and how health issues can impact future modification requests regarding these custody-related topics for your family.

 What does it mean to request a modification in a Texas family law case?

 A child custody modification involves one parent filing a request with the judge to modify some aspect of the child custody orders that are in place.
 A material and substantial change must have occurred in the life of a parent or of one of the children and your family to justify a modification. this means that you cannot simply base a modification on any particular set of circumstances having changed or by any minute difference of opinion on how custody should work between you and your co-parent.
-A family court judge will use their experience in working with families to determine if a material and substantial change has occurred and if the requested modification is in the best interest of your child.
+A family court judge will use their experience in working with families to determine if a material and substantial change have occurred and if the requested modification is in your child's best interest.

 How health issues can influence a modification case in Texas

 The reality is that for a modification case to be approved by a judge, the health circumstances in question will need to be expected to last for a somewhat extended period of time to be approved, in my opinion.
 This means that temporary concerns over the coronavirus pandemic will likely not be grounds for approval of a modification request.
 However, I can envision a scenario where a parent and child have to facilitate Visitation via international or long domestic travel in an airplane that may present problems for the near future because of the coronavirus.